 Not all children with Autism Spectrum Disorder (ASD) will require medication for intervention.
 For some children, non-medication based therapies such as speech, feeding therapies, occupational therapies or play therapies may be sufficient to help alleviate some of the more worrisome behaviors in children.

-Patricia Evans, M.D., Ph.D., a Professor of Pediatrics, Neurology and Psychiatry; Director of the Neurodevelopmental Disabilities Residency Program at University of Texas at Southwestern School of Medicine (UTSW) and Neurodevelopmental Disability clinical programs at UTSW and clinical Co-Director for the Center for ASD and Developmental Disabilities (CADD) at Children’s Health℠, says physicians should try non-medication therapies first.
+Patricia Evans, M.D., Ph.D., a Professor of Pediatrics, Neurology and Psychiatry; Director of the Neurodevelopmental Disabilities Residency Program at University of Texas at Southwestern School of Medicine (UTSW) and Neurodevelopmental Disability clinical programs at UTSW and clinical Co-Director for the UT Southwestern and Children's Health℠ Center for Autism Care, says physicians should try non-medication therapies first.

 Dr. Evans stresses there while there is no cure for ASD, there are medications which can make a child’s life significantly happier and more engaging with her environment.
 The decision to have a child start a medicine should be made carefully with input from both the parents and the medical team.
 “We’re a team – the parents and the clinicians – and we work together to determine the most appropriate treatment,” Dr. Evans says.